asmaps/hopper.pw/README.rst

 like this.
 The basic software was originally developed during DjangoDash 2013 by Arne Schauf, Fabian Faessler and Thomas Waldmann.
 Hopper.pw was a fork after the dash to continue developing and add new features.
-(And an intent to get rid of all the "management tickets" ;-) )

-Like nsupdate.info, hopper.pw is is intended to be self hostable, but there is a free service on http://www.hopper.pw/
+Like nsupdate.info, hopper.pw is is intended to be self hostable, but there is a free service on http://www.hopper.pw/ where you can add your own domains.

 Features (Frontend)